linode/docs/docs/guides/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604/index.md

         "Adams"
         ip.of.server2:6380>

-## Promote Slave to Master
+## Promote a Redis Replica to Master
 Based on the current topology, the cluster will remain online if one of the Linodes fails.
-At that point, you can expect a slave to promote into a master with the data replicated.
+At that point, you can expect a replica to promote into a master with the data replicated.

 ![Figure demonstrating server3 failure](redis_cluster_server_fail.png)